Madonna fandom: Online fandom

 Frances Wasserlein is one of the first to devote studies on Madonna and her online fandom; those analysis were part of the book Madonna: Bawdy and Soul (1997) by Canadian professor Karlene Faith.
-Wasserlein concluded that in this case, "fan categorisations of relevance/irrelevance reproduce the information flow which characterises the commodification of Madonna-as-pop-icon".
-In her research, Wasserlein denoted:
+In her research, Wasserlein denotes: "[...]
+Madonna's fans, an interestingly international lot, have put literally billions of bytes on web sites all over the world.
+Anyone looking for information about Madonna will face what I did: an overwhelming rush of facts, photographs, lists, comments, dreams, fantasies, and downright weirdness, on web sites from Singapore to Denmark to Canada to the United States, on sites at universities, on sites beautifully designed and others which are, at best, 'under construction'".

 Other researches cited Wasserlein while exploring Madonna online fandom.
 Is the case of Matthew Hills in Fan Cultures (2003).
 In Media and Memory (2011), Joanne Garde-Hansen of University of Warwick also explored Madonna's fandom online, and cited Hills' work as a "groundbreaking work".
 In her analysis Garde-Hansen concludes: "Madonna is not dead at all, far from it, and yet the archiving, commemoration and remembering of her has already begun" citing archives commemorating her works and contributions.

 Criticisms

-In her early career, Madonna achieved a lot of criticisms for her perceived corrupting influence on her fandom.
+In her early career, Madonna achieved a significant amount of criticisms for her perceived corrupting influence on her fandom.
 Some argued that the furor aroused by Madonna or The Beatles devastates men and women equally, "sometimes enhanced by the Dionysiac use of intoxicating drugs".

 Her fan base of teenage girls were cited, by researchers with severe concerns for many reasons.
-For example, when she released "Papa Don't Preach", American journalist Vanessa Grigoriadis explained she attracted a lot of criticism about corrupting her little girls fans or "encouraging teenage pregnancy".
+For example, when she released "Papa Don't Preach" in 1986, American journalist Vanessa Grigoriadis explained she attracted a lot of criticism about corrupting her little girls fans or "encouraging teenage pregnancy".
 Overall, Cornel Sandvoss from University of Surrey, explained this fan base was deemed by critics "as one of the most disempowered groups in society".
 Some critics called them "cultural doped", able to be manipulated at will and against their own interest by the moguls of the cultural industry.
 And such a manipulation "would be not only economic, but also ideological".

 Commentator Gil Troy also said she was accused of fostering a generation of "sluts", as her teenage girls fans "adopted" her messages.
 Biographer Adam Sexton also wrote that for her critics, there is no shortage of evidence to support this view: Madonna's videos exploit the sexuality of her face and body.
 Thus, all this would suggest that "she is teaching her young female fans to see themselves as men would see them; that is, she is hailing them as feminine subjects within patriarchy and as a such is an agent of patriarchal hegemony".
 An editor of compendium The Madonna Connection described that "little wonder that they often were positioned as a passive audience or that there was a moral panic about the effects that Madonna was having on them".